What is WFD-PD?

 - Individuals can request WFD-PD support by contacting the nearest Canada-Saskatchewan Career and Employment Services (CES) office.

 - Individuals who are enrolled at a post-secondary institution should contact their student support office (or disability support office) about accessing WFD-PD support for their education.

 - Some community-based organizations administer WFD-PD funding directly in order to assist their clients with disability-related needs.

 What is required for an WFD-PD application?

-Applicants must submit an WFD-PD Application Form and a Career and Employment Services Registration Form.
+- Applicants must submit an WFD-PD Application Form and a Labour Market Services Registration Form.

 - a career goal;